Grand Rapids, Michigan Birth Injury Lawyers

 - High-risk pregnancy: Mothers with certain diagnosed health conditions are ‘high-risk,’ meaning that it is more likely they will have complications or other health issues during pregnancy.
 Women with diabetes, preeclampsia, obesity, hypertension, and other conditions should be referred to a maternal-fetal specialist who can conduct more frequent monitoring to ensure the pregnancy goes smoothly.
 One of the most common trends we see in birth injury litigation is high-risk patients not being monitored or treated as high-risk patients.
 It is important that women with high-risk pregnancies be informed by their physician of their status so they can get proper maternal-fetal care.

 - Jaundice and kernicterus: When a baby is born, they can sometimes develop jaundice (yellowish skin and eyes).
-In some cases, this can resolve on its own, but there are certain cases where the baby may need help with the underlying cause of the jaundice, in which case they are placed under a special set of lights or under a fiber-optic blanket to help them break down excess amounts of bilirubin.
+In some cases, this can resolve on its own, but there are certain cases where the baby may need to be placed under a special set of lights or under a fiber-optic blanket to help them break down excess amounts of bilirubin.
 If jaundice goes untreated or is treated improperly, however, excess bilirubin can cross the blood-brain barrier and cause permanent and irreversible brain damage.
-This is often medical negligence, as kernicterus is the result of a condition that was not caught in time or properly treated.

 - Placental abruption or uterine rupture: These two conditions relate to maternal bleeding.
 Placental abruption occurs when the placenta detaches from the uterus, while uterine rupture occurs when the uterus tears through its layers.
 Both have the potential to become very serious immediately, as both can cause massive bleeding in both the mother and the child.
 Bleeding can then result in blood pressure to the baby dropping, which can cause hypoxic-ischemic encephalopathy and other oxygen deprivation-related injuries.